securityopsai/RootkitResearch/README.md

+To Be used for learning only.
+Not malware grade detection stuff.
 # Understanding Modern Linux Rootkits: From LKM to eBPF

 Let's dive into how modern Linux rootkits work, particularly focusing on the shift from traditional LKM (Loadable Kernel Module) rootkits to the newer eBPF-based threats.
 This stuff gets pretty deep into kernel internals, so I'll break it down piece by piece.